couchbase/couchbase-kafka-connector/README.md

 }
 ```

-It is also possible to start with some known state or watching reduced set of partitions.
-Example below will stream
+It is also possible to start with some known state or to watch a limited set of partitions.
+The example below will stream
-only partition 115 starting from beginning.
+only partition 115 starting from the beginning.

 ```java
 BucketStreamAggregatorState state = new BucketStreamAggregatorState("test");